abrarShariar/Cpp-Phone/README.md

 Besides C++ Standard Library is extensively used.
 For more on each files please see the documentation.
-The "Documentation" folder containes all the necessary doc files in .html format The "SFML" folder contains the SFML library (version 2.1)
+The [Documentation](http://abrarshariar.github.io/cpp_phone_documentation/)  containes all the necessary doc files in .html format
+The "SFML" folder contains the SFML library (version 2.1)